isi-vista/adam/README.md

 ## Using PyPy

+1. Complete the project setup as above.
-1. Install PyPy 3.6: `conda install -c conda-forge pypy3.6`.
+2. Install PyPy 3.6: `conda install -c conda-forge pypy3.6`.
-2. To run tests using PyPy3.6: `make test`
+3. To run tests using PyPy3.6: `make test`.

 # Documentation